 - My website has been hacked multiple times this year — I don’t take that as a “sign” I should simply abandon ten years’ worth of published writing and twenty thousand readers and go off in another direction.

-- My last book launch suffered from technical difficulties and every planet you can name in retrograde — I have a catalogue of other books to release.
+- My last non-fiction book launch—Manifest Anything—suffered from technical difficulties and every planet you can name in retrograde — I have a catalogue of other books to release.
 That passion hasn’t changed.
-It's still the direction I need to go.
+It’s still the direction I need to go.

-- My latest book — HAVENWOOD — is the Big One.
-I’ve put out non-fiction, shorter fiction, but I’ve never written and released an epic historical fantasy novel.
-This is “I want to be a writer when I grow up” Big.
+- My latest novel — Havenwood — is the Big One.
+I’ve put out non-fiction and novella-length fiction, but I’ve never written and released an epic, 175,000 word historical fantasy novel.
+This is “I-want-to-be-a-writer-when-I-grow-up” Big… and a big formatting disaster.

 A life-long dream.
 A passion.

-After nineteen months of work, I import the final edits for the formatting stage, and… The text is jacked up with errors and random code.
+After nineteen months of work, I imported the final edits for the formatting stage, and… The text is jacked up with errors and random code.

 It’s my “passion.”
 And it ain’t “flowing.”